The Great Bear Rainforest Explorer

 Terrestrial and marine systems in BC’s coastal rainforest zone are inextricably linked.
 The forest reaches out to the sea, which in turn furnishes the wind and rain necessary for maintenance of the forest.
 This exchange of nutrients and energy between ocean and forest creates the base for an extremely complex food chain, and one that is rich enough to support a huge number of migratory and resident species.

-The fight to save the Great Bear Rainforest continues to this day.
+The fight to save the Great Bear Rainforest has been a long battle.
 In 2006 the government of BC made a promise to protect one third of BC’s globally unique Great Bear Rainforest and to develop the foundation for a local conservation-based economy.
 In 2009 this promise was fulfilled, but still it left a full 70% of the region totally unprotected from industrial logging, mining, and other resource extraction proposals and projects.
 In 2016, the Great Bear Rainforest Agreement ushered in a new era of forest management, with a priority to protect its ecological and cultural integrity.
 However, it hasn’t been fully implemented or regulated and in 2020 we still see road building for resource extraction.
-Fortunately the trophy hunting of grizzly bears was stopped in late 2018 but the fight continues to stop the sanctioned hunt of other large carnivores such as bears and wolves, is still sanctioned by the BC Government and currently no marine protected areas have been established.
+Fortunately the trophy hunting of grizzly bears was stopped in late 2018 but the fight continues to stop the sanctioned hunt of other large carnivores such as bears and wolves.
 Tanker traffic in our waterways transporting both liquified natural gas and diluted bitmen, open net cage salmon farms, seismic testing for oil and gas reserves and unsustainable fishing practices remain some of the immediate threats to the marine environment.
 Tankers carrying LNG are set to be travelling through the heart of the Great Bear and through the very waters where humpback and fin whales congregate.
 Environmentalists and concerned citizens will keep up the fight to ensure the essence of the Great Bear Rainforest is preserved.

 Scientists and conservationists on the regional, national, and international level continue to promote the value of saving the last intact and fully functioning coastal temperate rainforest.
-Saving the Great Bear Rainforest not only safeguards the stunning biological diversity of the region but also helps (through the absorption of huge quantities of carbon for photosynthesis) offset the effects of the carbon-releasing activities of mankind, thus slowing the process of global warming.
+Saving the majority of the Great Bear Rainforest has not only safeguarded the stunning biological diversity of the region but has also helped (through the absorption of huge quantities of carbon for photosynthesis) offset the effects of the carbon-releasing activities of mankind, thus slowing the process of global warming.

 The Spirit Bear